 - 1 teaspoon seasoning salt

 - Combine milk and corn starch in a sauce pan over medium heat, whisking till smooth.
-Add two tablespoons of butter.
+Add two tablespoons of butter and the cream cheese.
 Continue stirring till boiling for one minute.
 Remove from heat and add salt and pepper.

 - Brown pork sausage, adding the chilies at the end of cooking.
 I brown my ground meat in the microwave with this handy-dandy device.
 I microwave frozen sausage for three minutes and then break up before microwaving for another three minutes.